 IU South Bend offers various opportunities to study abroad.
-The Dwyer College of Health Sciences offers the HSC-N390 Health Promotion and Disease Prevention.
-In 2018, students will travel to Belize.
-Students have also traveled to Costa Rica for this course.
+The Dwyer College of Health Sciences offers three study abroad courses to Belize, Costa Rica, and Sweden.

-The Health Promotion and Disease Prevention Programs in Costa Rica and Belize provide students with numerous experiences to study the intersection of culture and health within the indigenous populations of these countries.
+The HSC-N390 Health Promotion and Disease Prevention Programs provide students with numerous experiences to study the intersection of culture and health within the indigenous populations of these countries.
 Furthermore, students learn the history and evolution of the countries.
 Working with professors and local non-governmental organizations (NGO) students learn how to use in-country data to create culturally appropriate health promotion programs.
 Students tour local historical sites as well as the botanical gardens to learn how herbs and plants are used in medicine.

 The program is open to all majors and counts as a natural world common core course at the 300 level.
-Contact the trip leaders Kristyn Quimby or Mallory Edmondson for more information: firstname.lastname@example.org or 574-520-4405; email@example.com or 574-520-4518.
-Also check out the other International Programs options.
+Contact the trip leader Kristyn Quimby for more information: firstname.lastname@example.org or 574-520-4405.
+Also view other study abroad opportunities at International Programs options.

 This graduate and undergraduate study abroad course explores Sweden’s health care system, which is ranked by the Organization for Economic Co-operation and Development, as one of the best healthcare system in the world.
 Students learn key facts about this countries historical and social development, governance (healthcare law, monitoring and policy, and county councils), financing, and private and public healthcare services.
 The students will analyze recent developments, such as patient choice as an engine for improved performance, new ways of measuring quality, and integrating the needs of the many refugees seeking asylum in Malmo, Sweden.